| | | | | | |

 These pair well with the worksheet and help build trust and conversation right away.

-Get the Free My Favorite Things Printables Here!
+Get Your Free Printable My Favorite Things Worksheet Here!

 Ready to grab your free printable?
 Just pop your name and email into the form below, and it’s all yours!

-You can get the free my favorite things printable here if the form isn’t showing.
+You can get the free PDF here if the form isn’t showing.